 Products leased and held for lease.
 In 2011, we began to provide products whereby we maintain ownership and charge a fee for the use of the product.
 Such fees may be a flat monthly fee and/or a fee associated with the performance of the product.
 Since we retain title to the equipment, we classify these assets as “products leased and held for lease” and are included in the “Other” assets account shown on the accompanying balance sheets.
 These assets are stated at cost, net of depreciation.
 Depreciation on leased products is calculated using the straight-line method over a one-year period.

 Fair value of financial instruments.
 The fair value of cash and cash equivalents, accounts receivable, miscellaneous receivables, prepaid expenses, inventory, notes receivable-related party, accounts payable, accrued expenses, taxes, deferred revenue, notes payable-related party and notes payable approximates the carrying amount of these financial instruments due to their short-term nature.
 The fair value of long-term debt, which approximates its carrying value, is based on current rates at which we could borrow funds with similar remaining maturities.

 Property and equipment.
 The capital assets are being depreciated over their estimated useful lives generally ranging from three to five years using the straight-line method of depreciation for book purposes.

 Intellectual property and intangible assets.
 These intellectual property and intangible assets have finite lives and are being amortized using the straight-line method over their economic useful lives, five to thirty years.
+The intangible assets are analyzed for potential impairment whenever events or changes in circumstances indicate the carrying value may not be recoverable.
 Material assets added over the past several years are as follows: